The best content management systems for static sites – updated

 However, there are a range of services which set out to solve this problem, combining the speed and low overheads of a static site with the ease of use of a traditional CMS.

-It’s probably the quickest and easiest of the options available to get running, and is perfect for simple sites (I use it for this one).
+Pros – It’s probably the quickest and easiest of the options available to get running, and is perfect for simple sites (I use it for this one).
 The free plan is very generous, so you can get a long way before needing to pay.
+The available front-matter field widgets are powerful, enabling complex functionality that would usually require a database-backed system.

 Broadly similar to the other two services, Siteleaf has a couple of interesting features which make it stand out.